GeorgeJohnson04/Math-For-Econ/README.md

 Matlab simulation for Donald Trumps Income Tax plan and Shift to Tariffs and its effect on GDP, GDP Per Capita, and Wealth Distribution.
 I handled the matlab code  and data section of the paper while he worked on the introduction and conclusion.
-(Still a work in progress research assignment)